iridakos/iridakos.github.io/_posts/2019-05-02-add-update-delete-elasticsearch-nested-objects.markdown

 Now, in a more advanced example, we are going to use a more flexible script to:

-* target objects based on multiple conditions (here identifier and breed)
+* target objects based on multiple conditions (here colors and breed)
-* update more than one attributes (here identifier and name)
+* update more than one attributes (here colors and breed)

 Suppose we want to change the breed of cats who have `4 colors` and their breed is `Persian` to `Aegean` and their colors to `3`.